 The high-stage uses refrigerant R-404A.
-High pressure liquid refrigerant is fed from the condenser through the liquid line filter-drier, to a capillary tube with feeds the evaporator circuit of the cascade condenser.
-The capillary tube reduces the pressure of the refrigerant to the evaporating or low side pressure.
+High pressure liquid refrigerant is fed from the condenser through the liquid line, filter-drier, and sight glass to the thermostatic expansion valve.
+The thermostatic expansion valve reduces the pressure of the refrigerant to the evaporating or low side pressure.
 The reduction of pressure on the liquid refrigerant causes it to boil or vaporize, absorbing heat which provides a cooling effect.
+The expansion valve regulates the flow as necessary to maintain superheat between the evaporating refrigerant and the vapor leaving the evaporator circuit of the cascade condenser.
 The refrigerant vapor travels through the suction line to the compressor suction inlet.
 The compressor takes the low pressure vapor and compresses it, increasing both the pressure and the temperature.
 The hot, high pressure vapor is forced out of the compressor discharge valve and into the condenser.
 As the high pressure vapor passes through the condenser, it is cooled by a fan, which blows ambient air across the finned condenser surface.
 The vapor condenses into a liquid and the cycle is repeated.